Chemotherapy for leukemia

 Helping you manage chemotherapy-related side effects

-While chemotherapy destroys rapidly dividing cancer cells, it can also affect normal fast-growing cells, such as those in the hair, mouth, GI tract and bone marrow.
+While chemotherapy destroys rapidly dividing cancer cells, it may also affect normal fast-growing cells, such as those in the hair, mouth, GI tract and bone marrow.
 Chemotherapy for leukemia may also temporarily interfere with the ability of the bone marrow to produce adequate numbers of blood cells.
 Depending on the drugs used and your individual response, you may experience side effects of chemotherapy.
-Yourcare team will use a combination of approaches to prevent or manage chemotherapy-related side effects throughout leukemia chemotherapy treatment.
+Your care team may recommend a combination of approaches to prevent or manage chemotherapy-related side effects throughout leukemia chemotherapy treatment.

-Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation can help keep you nourished and strong so you can better tolerate treatment and continue to participate in the activities you enjoy most.
-Mind-body medicine and spiritual support can improve your emotional well-being throughout treatment.
+Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation may help keep you nourished and strong so you can better tolerate treatment and continue to participate in the activities you enjoy most.
+Mind-body medicine and spiritual support may improve your emotional well-being throughout treatment.

 The following are examples of how we help you manage chemotherapy-related side effects:

-- Nausea: Your oncologist can prescribe medication and your naturopath can recommend natural therapies to ease nausea.
+- Nausea: Your oncologist may prescribe medication, and your naturopath may recommend natural therapies to help ease nausea.

-- Taste changes: Your dietitian will work with the hospital’s culinary team to find foods that appeal to you and that your body can tolerate.
+- Taste changes: Our dietitians are available to work with the hospital’s culinary team to find foods that appeal to you and that your body can tolerate.

-- Cardiotoxicity: Your naturopath can recommend certain antioxidants, herbal medicines or amino acids to help support the heart muscle.
+- Cardiotoxicity: Our naturopathic clinicians may recommend certain antioxidants, herbal medicines or amino acids to help support the heart muscle.

-- Fatigue: Your rehabilitation therapist can recommend light exercises and energy-saving techniques to help you build strength and endurance.
+- Fatigue: Our rehabilitation therapists may recommend light exercises and energy-saving techniques to help you build strength and endurance.

-- Neuropathy: Your pain specialist can provide various methods to help control neuropathic pain and promote nerve regeneration.
+- Neuropathy: Our pain specialists may provide various methods to help control neuropathic pain and promote nerve regeneration.

-- Mouth sores: Your naturopath can recommend therapies to ease mouth sores and your dietitian can help you maintain your nutritional health.
+- Mouth sores: Our naturopathic clinicians may recommend therapies to ease mouth sores, and our dietitians may help you maintain your nutritional health.

-- Hair loss: An image enhancement specialist can work with you to help you prepare for hair loss and promote your self- image.
+- Hair loss: An image enhancement specialist will be available to work with you to help you prepare for hair loss and promote your self- image.

-- Sexual dysfunction: Your mind-body therapist can help you deal with the emotional issues that arise from sexual problems and help you find ways to build intimacy in your relationship.
+- Sexual dysfunction: A mind-body therapist may help you deal with the emotional issues that arise from sexual problems and help you find ways to build intimacy in your relationship.

-- Lowered blood cell counts: If routine blood tests reveal that your counts are low, we can use certain drugs to help stimulate blood cell production, or give you a transfusion to restore your counts to a normal level.
+- Lowered blood cell counts: If routine blood tests reveal that your counts are low, we may recommend certain drugs to help stimulate blood cell production, or give you a transfusion to restore your counts to a normal level.